i-on-project/teams/docs/api/problems/forbidden.md

 - **NoGithubUserFoundException**: No GitHub user was found associated with the current login process.

+- **UserNotVerifiedException**: The user has not yet verified its email address.
+A new email was sent.

+- **UserNotAuthenticatedException**: The user is not authenticated.

 For aditional information please contact the system admin.